Proposed Trade Sends Buccaneers a 2-Time Champion QB

 While it may feel like ages ago, Jones was once a highly touted quarterback.
 He won two national championships at the University of Alabama, including one as the starting quarterback during his senior season in 2020.

-He was also selected in the first round of the 2021 NFL draft, where he then led the Patriots to a playoff appearance during his rookie season and made it to the Pro Bowl during that same year.
+He was also selected in the first round of the 2021 NFL draft, leading the Patriots to a playoff appearance during his rookie season and making it to the Pro Bowl during that same year.
 Jones also finished second in Offensive Rookie of the Year voting after posting 22 touchdowns against 13 interceptions with a 67.6% completion rate and 92.5 passer rating.

 However, his star has since fallen.
 Jones’ struggles began immediately after during the 2022 season, when he went 6-8 while throwing 14 touchdowns against 11 interceptions for an 84.8 passer rating.
 He actually was benched during a Week 7 blowout loss to the Chicago Bears in favor of Zappe, although he would go on to start the following week.